wcchu/XL-e/README.txt

-# EUV + IR electron spectroscopy in multi-level two-partial-wave systems
+# EUV + IR electron spectroscopy in multi-level autoionizing systems

 The codes calculates the atomic wave function in the frequency domain and the photoelectron spectrum of a multi-level autoionizing system with